 The ASA has just released a brand-new series of study materials for 2020.
 The guides have been updated to reflect the latest test questions from the FAA data bank.

-Once you have studied the materials, put your newfound knowledge to the test by taking 5 free online practice exams (offered with most of the guides).
+Once you have studied the materials and expanded your aeronautical knowledge, put everything you've learned to the test by taking 5 free online practice exams (offered with most of the guides).
 Private Pilots and those going for their IFR rating can even receive their FAA knowledge test endorsement through the included software.

 Books are available for: